nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The implementation of `card delete -i 3` will be shown below :

-1. When the user enters `card delete -i 3`, the input is passed to `Parser` class which calls `Parser::parseCommand()`.
-   The parser detects the keyword "card", then calls the `Parser::CardKeywordParser()` on the user inputs excluding the " card" keyword.
+1. When the user enters `card delete [-i CARDINDEX | -c CARDUUID]`, the input is passed to `Parser` class which calls `Parser::parseCommand()`.
+The parser detects the keyword "card", then calls the `Parser::CardKeywordParser()` on the user inputs excluding the "card" keyword.

 2. The `Parser::CardKeywordParser()` further extracts the action keyword "delete" from the user input and call `CardKeywordParser::handleDelete()` method.

 3. The method uses the Apache Commons CLI library to parse the remaining user input, and returns a `DeleteCardCommand` with a `CardSelector` argument.
 The `CardSelector` object has two optional fields, an int field or an uuid field, used in identifying the `Card` object, in this case to be deleted.
 The sequence diagram for the first 3 steps has been shown in the [parser sequence diagram](#parser-component).

 4. The `DeleteCardCommand` will first find the `Card` object to delete, then find all the `Tag` and `Deck` objects it is associated to by their uuids stored in the `Card` object, and delete the `Card` object's uuid from them.

 5. Then the `Card` object is deleted from the `CardList`.

 6. Lastly, `UserInterface` will print a success message and the current number of `Card` objects in the `CardList` with the corresponding functions.